mmkal/plv8-git/readme.md

   execute procedure test_table_track_deletion();
 ```

+You can now perform deletions as normal and they'll be automatically tracked in `deleted_history`:

 ```sql
 delete from test_table
 where id = 1
 ```

-The `deleted_history` table can be queried in a similar way:
+The `deleted_history` table can be queried in the same was as the other tables:

 ```sql
 select *